Process Advisors

 • Add the state as a Quick filter

-Advanced Tableau Interview Questions and Answers for Experienced
+Advanced Tableau Interview Questions for Experienced

-41. Design a view in a map such that if a user selects any state, the profit and sales in the cities under that state show up
+57. Design a view in a map such that if a user selects any state, the profit and sales in the cities under that state show up

 If one wants to show the sales and profit of each and every city under the states in the same worksheet, then they should first have State, City, Sales, and Profit fields in their dataset.